Digilent/Arty-Z7-10-OOB/README.md

 4. Choose *Vitis project exported zip file* as the Import type, then click **Next**.
 5. **Browse** for the downloaded -sw archive, and **Open** it.
 6. Make sure that all boxes are checked in order to import each of the projects present in the archive will be imported, then click **Finish**.
 7. Plug in the HDMI input and output cables to the HDMI source and the HDMI capable Monitor/TV.
+Plug the headphones/speaker into the AUDIO OUT port.
 8. Open a serial terminal application (such as [TeraTerm](https://ttssh2.osdn.jp/index.html.en) and connect it to the Arty Z7-10's serial port, using a baud rate of 115200.
 9. In the *Assistant* pane at the bottom left of the Vitis window, right click on the project marked `[System]`, and select **Run** -> **Launch Hardware**.
 When the demo is finished launching, messages will be able to be seen through the serial terminal, and the demo can be used as described in this document's *Description* section, above.